biggestT/biggestt.github.com/_posts/2013-08-17-how-to-measure-a-week.md

 ---
 layout: post
 title: "Time well spent"
-tagline: "Looking into my time account"
+tagline: "Visualizing my time account"
 category: text
 tags: []
 ---
 {% include JB/setup %}

 I am 25 years old, weigh around 90 kilos and am almost 2 meters tall, so to some extent numbers actually do define me.
 But I wanted to go further than that in this attempt to quantify myself.
-So what else except my body do I possess, that is important enough for me and can be measured?
+So what else except my body do I possess, that is important enough for me to measure?

 Time tracking
 ----------------